rayan4444/assembly_line_wearable/BT_IMU/Firmware/README.md

 \* Optional
 >Make sure you power your Custom board from an external source.
 The VTG connection  from the Dev Kit does not power the board, it just detects the target voltage.

+## Directions of use
+* Power on or reset device: a pink LED will stay on until you connect and pair with a Bluetooth host (ex: your smartphone. you can use NRFconnect mobile app).
+* Once the device is connected and paired, the light will turn blue.
+* Stand in a neutral position with the arm down.
+Press the button to calibrate the device: this will sync time and record gyro offsets.
+* Once the device is calibrated, you can go a head and use it: it will log "up" and "down" events in the SD card.

+## Feature implementation
+Already implemented:
+* BLE connection
+* Time sync
+* Reading sensor data
+* Processing sensor data (Madgwick filter) to determine orientation
+* Logging "up" (event type 1) and "down"  (event type 0) events with timestamp
+* Writing events to SD card
+* Reading battery ADC

+To be implemented:
+* Read SD card file over UART
+* Read SD card file over BLE
+* Monitor battery charging
+* Battery level service over BLE

+Notes:
+* The device updates roll pitch and yaw angles with reference to earth gravity so you can create more event types by defining specific angle thresholds.

 ## Errata